 An NFFE, whether Passive or Active, has no registration or reporting obligations.
-However the entity is required to determine its FATCA/IGA classification and , where necessary, self certify its classification to the Financial Institution that maintains the NFFE's Financial Accounts.
-A passive NFFE may also be required to obtain self certification from a Controlling Person of that NFFE.
+Instead, itHowever the entity is the responsibility of required to determine its FATCA/IGA classification and, where necessary, self certify its classification to the Financial Institution which operates that maintains the NFFE's Financial Accounts to determine whether that.
+A passive NFFE is Active or Passive, and where it has determined that the NFFE is a Passive NFFE, whether may also be required to obtain self certification from a Controlling Person of that NFFE is a Specified Person.